Identity Finder: FAQ

 1. If the files are no longer needed, Shred (delete) them - even if they are documents that reside in email.

 2. If the files are needed, but the identifying information is not needed, remove the identifying information from the files.
-The Scrub function in Identity Finder is able to do this with some file types.
+The Scrub function in Identity Finder is able to automatically redact some file types.

 3. If the match is a false positive, use the Ignore option within Identity Finder to remove them from the results list.
 You only have to ignore a file or match one time - once the collection is ignored, Identity Finder will not flag it in successive runs.